Bronchopulmonary dysplasia: Discovery

-In 1967, William Northway, Robert Rosan, and David Porter first coined the term bronchopulmonary dysplasia "to describe a chronic form of injury to the lungs caused by barotrauma and oxygen injury in preterm infants requiring mechanical ventilation."
+In 1967, radiologist William Northway and pathologists Robert Rosan and David Porter first coined the term "bronchopulmonary dysplasia" to describe a "chronic form of injury to the lungs caused by barotrauma and oxygen injury in preterm infants requiring mechanical ventilation".
 The disease was first observed three years earlier among premature infants treated with high-concentration oxygen and intermittent positive pressure ventilation, noted by neonatologist Philip Sunshine at Stanford University Medical Center.